home-assistant/home-assistant.io/source/_integrations/music_assistant.markdown

 - **Data attribute**: `config_entry_id`
   - **Optional**: No.
-  - **Description**: The Music Assistant instance that the searched will be performed upon.
+  - **Description**: The Music Assistant instance that the search will be performed upon.
 Allows for multiple servers to be running.
   - **Example**: `Music Assistant`
 - **Data attribute**: `name`
   - **Optional**: No.